 Leicester Square Theatre, Soho (daily)

-Swaggering old 400-seater favoured by the likes of Stewart Lee, Sh!t-faced Shakespeare and seasoned podcasters.
+Swaggering old 400-seater favoured by the likes of Stewart Lee, Sh!t-faced Shakespeare and seasoned podcasters like Richard Herring.
 What it lacks in atmos, it makes up for in true star quality (and it has, like, four bars).
 Also home to the annual Sketch Off! final.
 Leicester Square Theatre

 Comedy Store, Soho (daily)

-London's answer to NYC's Comedy Cellar — everyone from Robin Williams to French & Saunders to Bill Hicks have trodden the boards.
+London's answer to NYC's Comedy Cellar; everyone from Robin Williams to French & Saunders to Bill Hicks have trodden the boards here.
 Home to the Comedy Store Players, and the infamous King Gong nights.
 In short: legendary.
 Comedy Store

 Top Secret Comedy Club, Covent Garden (daily)

-Yes, it really is a museum — they've got some of Tommy Cooper's handmade magic tricks and everything.
-Also a pint-sized stage in this 72-seater crypt venue, putting on stand-up, sketch and cabaret.
-God tier comedians like Alexi Sayle and Frank Skinner do WIPs here too.
+Yes, it really is a museum — they've got Tommy Cooper's handmade magic tricks and everything.
+There's also a pint-sized stage in this 72-seater crypt venue, putting on stand-up, sketch and cabaret.
+God tier comedians like Alexei Sayle and Frank Skinner do WIPs here too.
 Museum of Comedy

 'West End Shows at East End Prices' runs the motto.
 Feast on new acts, established ones, plus non stand-up (think the cerebrally comic Nerd Nite).
-Yes, the venue looks like its been made out of old pallets — what exactly is your problem?
+It's also home to the London Alcohol-Free Comedy Club.
+And yes, the venue looks like its been made out of old pallets — got a problem with that?
 Backyard Comedy Club

 Pleasance London, Islington (a lot of the time)

 Warehouse venue that's an offshoot of the famous Edinburgh Pleasance.
-Theatre and wrestling aside, there is a steady stream of stand up: expect to catch comics like Ania Magliano, Celya AB and Max & Ivan warming up for Edinburgh.
+Theatre and wrestling aside, there's a steady stream of stand-up: expect to catch comics like Ania Magliano, Celya AB and Max & Ivan warming up for August in Auld Reekie.
 Pleasance London

 99 Club, Soho (Tues-Sun)